slsu0424/COVID19-Drug-Therapies/README.md

 The only 2 required parameters during the set-up are:

 - **Admin Password** for the Synapse Dedicated SQL Pool being deployed.
-- **Prefix ID** to preface the resources with a name you can later search for.
+- **Prefix ID** to preface the resources with a unique name you can later reference.

 > **NOTE**: Be sure to manually pause the SQL pool when you are not using it from the Synapse Workspace to reduce cost.
 Follow the steps below to pause the SQL pool:
 > * Navigate to the Synapse workspace